 before with the shorter wavelength.
 That means that longer wavelengths have a lower frequency.

-Conclusion: a longer wavelength means a higher frequency, and a shorter wavelength means a lower frequency!
+Conclusion: a longer wavelength means a lower frequency, and a shorter wavelength means a higher frequency!

 To go back to the electromagnetic spectrum.